 Doing good for others releases endorphins, along with oxytocin.
 Endorphins are our body's natural painkillers, so it makes sense that paying it forward would decrease aches and pains.

-Interestingly, in a 2016 study, researchers found that taking acetaminophen led to a decrease not just in physical pain, but in empathy and compassion, further linking the connection between pain and caring for others.
+Interestingly, in a study published in Social Cognitive and Affective Neuroscience, researchers found that taking acetaminophen led to a decrease not just in physical pain, but in empathy and compassion, further linking the connection between pain and caring for others.